Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Week 1 check reveals 7 signals:

-Response: This is a team crisis.
-Multiple people showing multiple symptoms, team dynamics completely degraded.
+Response: This is a team crisis — multiple people showing multiple symptoms and team dynamics completely degraded.

 Actions within 24 hours:

-Have emergency calls with 2 people showing symptoms to understand the situation
+Have emergency calls with the 2 people showing symptoms to understand the situation.

-Identify if anyone’s about to quit or if client work is at immediate risk
+Identify if anyone is about to quit or if client work is at immediate risk.

 Actions within 3 days:

-Immediate adjustments: redistribute work if people are overloaded, address conflicts directly, clarify responsibilities
+Make immediate adjustments: redistribute work if people are overloaded, address conflicts directly, clarify responsibilities.

 Actions within 2 weeks: